nickdeveloperstuff/forcefoundation/DEPENDENCY_VERSIONS.md

 ## Overview

-This project uses exact version locking for all dependencies to ensure fully reproducible builds across all environments.
+This project uses exact version locking for ALL dependencies to ensure fully reproducible builds across all environments.
 All dependencies in `mix.exs` are specified with the `==` operator instead of version ranges.
+The Elixir version is also locked to ensure complete reproducibility.

 ## Purpose